 Getting to Anclote Key & Lighthouse

-Our Friends group is working hard to provide a ferry service to the lighthouse.
+Our group is working hard to provide a ferry service to the lighthouse.
 This is a daunting task requiring miles of red tape and permitting.
 Please be patient!

 Ferry service from the Sponge Docks to the South part of the island